dgx80/csharp-app-lib/README.md

     namespace Met
     {
         /// <summary>
-        /// This class is an Application instance that you override defaut project and setting data
+        /// This class is an Application instance that you inject specific or default project and setting data
         /// </summary>
         public static class Metalia
         {